 Once you have registered, your user ID is valid until you de-register or if you have not made a littering report for three years.

 How do I change the details I provided when I registered?

-You can change your details through My profile which is located on the left hand side bar of each reporting page and can be accessed at any time.
-If you change your mobile number, an SMS text message will be sent to validate your new details.
+You can change your details through My details which is located on the left hand menu and can be accessed at any time.
+You cannot change your mobile number or your date of birth.
+You will need to contact the EPA to change those details.

 What happens if the reporting system is down?

 The Report to EPA online reporting relies on internet technologies outside our control.
 We do not guarantee continuous accessibility or uninterrupted operation.
 The EPA will not be liable for any loss, damage, cost or expense resulting from any delay in operation or transmission, communications failure, internet access difficulties and malfunctions in equipment or software.

 To de-register please contact the EPA.
 If you have made a report, your details associated with that report will be kept on record.

 If you have not used the system for at least three years, your registration will be cancelled.
 If you choose to report in future you will need to register again.